 Before joining HLGR, Pete practiced law in Eugene, then later served successively as Legislative Assistant to the late state Senator William (Bill) Frye, Deputy District Attorney in Marion County, Assistant Attorney General in the Organized Crime Section of the Oregon Department of Justice (DOJ) under Attorney General Frohnmayer, and Attorney in Charge of DOJ’s Financial Fraud/Consumer Protection Section under Attorneys General Kulongoski and Myers.
 Attorney General Myers later selected Pete to serve as one of two Special Counsel to the Attorney General.
 From 2001-2009, Pete served as the Deputy Attorney General, also by appointment of Attorney General Myers.

 Pete is a member of the Oregon State Bar.
 He is currently a member of three Sections of the Bar (Indian Law, Government Law, and Litigation) and is a past member of the Executive Committees of the Consumer and Criminal Law Sections.
+Pete also serves on the Board of Directors of the Institute for Modern Government.
 He helped initiate the Oregon State Bar Military Assistance Panel (2003) and, upon successive votes of his peers, served successive terms (commencing in 2004 and 2007) as a member of the Oregon State Bar House of Delegates.

 Since the program’s inception, Pete has served as one of the volunteer “judges” for the Salem Teen Court program.
 He is a volunteer instructor for the Start Making a Reader Today (SMART) program in the Salem Public Schools.